mkordas/agile-software-development/presentation/12-code-reviews.md

  * author can start fixing code without being distracted with new comments
  * `on it` comment when starting
  * `see my comments` when done
+* make clear what type of comment it is
+ * important issue/question that needs to be answered
+ * minor style comment
+ * suggestion for next time
+ * subjective opinion while being fine with the current code

 ![](http://www.thailandqa.com/forum/attachment.php?attachmentid=19238&d=1378108562)

 ### Receiving feedback